 Bruise the ginger and the caraway seeds and put them in a wide necked jar with everything else and pour over the whisky.
 Screw on the lid and let sit as you would a tincture for three weeks or more.
 You should try to shake it daily if possible.
 Once all this is done rebottle in original bottle and label.

 This can be used added to hot water like a hot toddy above or just drunk by itself.
 Apparently meant to help cure anything from a cold to sea sickness!
 But bear in mind too much alcohol when ill uses up vitamin C you need to fight your cold.
 It makes sense as caraway has been used as a carminative for a long time and also has antimicrobial muscle relaxing properties.
 Ginger is a well known warming carminative too.
+If you are suffering form a cough too you might want to try this recipe out

 Stay safe and well,